reduxjs/redux-toolkit/docs/api/createAction.md

 // 'The action type is: counter/increment'
 ```

-## Using the optional second argument

-In cases where you want to create actions with some logic (e.g. generating a random ID in the action creator or getting the current date), you can use the second argument to `createAction` to provide this logic.
+## Using Prepare Callbacks to Customize Action Contents

+By default, the generated action creators accept a single argument, which becomes `action.payload`.
+This requires the caller to construct the entire payload correctly and pass it in.

+In many cases, you may want to write additional logic to customize the creation of the `payload`  value, such as accepting multiple parameters for the action creator, generating a random ID, or getting the current timestamp.
+To do this, `createAction` accepts an optional second argument: a "prepare callback" that will be used to construct the payload value.

 ```js
 import v4 from 'uuid/v4'